 Can we catch glimpses of the input of these gentlemen in Emily’s work?

 In 1889 Dr Leonard Boor was her checkpoint for the drawings that would be published as New Zealand Flowers, Berries and Ferns the following year:

 Wednesday.
 Finished my drawings & took them up for Dr Boor to look over.

 Saturday. […] In the afternoon Milly Boor brought back my drawings, she said she waited until the last minute because her father wished himself to bring them but was detained, he sent to say that he had corrected a few slight errors.
 With the drawings he was perfectly charmed.
 I was very much pleased to hear that.
 (3-6 July 1889)

-In 1890 botanist and Keeper of the Wellington Botanic Garden, Thomas Kirk, made collecting trips to the Snares, Auckland, Campbell and Antipodes islands and the West Coast Sounds of Fiordland.
+In 1890 botanist and Keeper of the Wellington Botanic Garden, Thomas Kirk, made collecting trips to the Snares, Auckland, Campbell and Antipodes islands.
 Emily was able to draw specimens from the collection when she was invited to Kirk’s home in October that year.
 Celmisias (mountain daisies) from Campbell Island and Dusky Sound were sketched in Kirk’s study and later painted in watercolour and bodycolour.
 Two of them, Celmisia chapmanii and Celmisia vernicosa, travelled on to the Natural History Museum in London in 1893.
 Another, Celmisia holosericea, is at Turnbull, inscribed ‘Dusky Bay,’ echoing the label of Kirk’s specimen of the plant, now at Te Papa.
 The Dusky Bay celmisia also appears in New Zealand Mountain Flora.